-- A confirmation dialog box appears.
+A confirmation dialog box appears.
 Use the arrow keys or the Tab key to navigate to Save (the default), to save the displayed values (or to navigate to Back, to return to the previous window).
-Then, press Enter. - If you saved the values, a blue screen appears for several seconds. - 6.
-For a system licensed for two nodes, a message to unpack the second node appears.
+Then, press Enter.

+If you saved the values, a blue screen appears for several seconds.

+6. For a system licensed for two nodes, a message to unpack the second node appears.

-For a system licensed for one node or for two nodes, follow the messages on the screen, which also instruct you to connect network cables and, for a system licensed for two nodes, to power on the second node (Step 3 of ztC Edge 100i Systems: Quick Deployment (R001Z)).
-For additional information on the network configuration, see Connecting Ethernet Cables.
+For a system licensed for one node or for two nodes, follow the messages on the screen, which also instruct you to connect network cables and, for a system licensed for two nodes, to power on the second node (Step 3 of ztC Edge 100i Systems: Deploying the System (R001Z) or ztC Edge 110i Systems: Deploying the System (R005Z)).
+For additional information on the network configuration, see Connecting Ethemet Cables.